DavidLi360/Ignition-Hacks-V.6/README.md

 Test Mode: Type from memory, see your words per minute and the similarity between your answer and the correct answer

-Spaced repetition: Schedules reviews using both accuracy and typing speed to push toward automatic recall.

 Content: Create custom decks or use built-in sets (psychology, science, economics).

 Tech stack: Python, Flask, JavaScript, SQLite